cultuurnet/apidocs/projects/authentication/docs/client-access-token.md

     end
 ```

-1. Your application requests a token on the authorization server with its client id and secret
+1. Your application requests a token on the authorization server with its client id and secret.
-2. If the client id and secret are valid, the authorization server returns a response with an access token
+2. If the client id and secret are valid, the authorization server returns a response with an access token.
-3. Your application caches the token internally
+3. Your application caches the token internally.
-4. Your application uses the access token to make authenticated requests to the API
+4. Your application uses the access token to make authenticated requests to the API.
 5. The API responds to the requests.
-If a `401 Unauthorized` is returned, the token has expired and a new one should be requested before re-trying the request
+If a `401 Unauthorized` is returned, the token has expired and a new one should be requested before re-trying the request.

 To obtain a client access token, send a `POST` request to the `/oauth/token` endpoint of the authentication server with a JSON body like this: